 Data is only as good as what you are able to do with it.
 In a cybersecurity program, the audits and vendor risk assessments that we conduct are only as good as their ability to empower us to make decisions.
 Too often, risk and compliance solutions visualize data for the sake of visualization without asking “what does this mean?”
 The race to create cybersecurity dashboards that efficiently convey the security posture of the organization and empower better decision making is on.
 For CISO’s, they must look to an integrated risk management platform and a risk-based approach to cybersecurity.
 Under an integrated risk management approach, all data collected is aggregated and rolled up under a single platform without the hindrance of modules.
-This single-pane-of-glass not only saves time for managers, but it also increases the ability to get a true sense of the cybersecurity posture of the organization on one cybersecurity dashboard.
+This integrated view not only saves time for managers, but it also increases the ability to get a true sense of the cybersecurity posture of the organization on one cybersecurity dashboard.

 The value of an executive dashboard

 More often than not, CISO’s and their top lieutenants spend great amounts of time analyzing decision making and performance of their cybersecurity program and need a fast way to measure progress from a high level - enter the executive dashboard.
-Sitting a layer of abstraction above the assessment level, an executive cybersecurity dashboard allows senior leaders to take stock of current activity and posture without getting lost in the details and granular data.
+Sitting a layer of abstraction above the assessment level, a CISO dashboard allows senior leaders to take stock of current activity and posture without getting lost in the details and granular data.

 Elegant user experiences use color coding such as the traffic light protocol to convey information as fast as possible.
-For executives this is critical - it grants users the ability to see where the program is weakest and varying levels of risk based on assessment and immediately directs them to where they need to invest more resources.
+For information security executives this is critical - it grants users the ability to see where the program is weakest and varying levels of risk based on assessment and immediately directs them to where they need to invest more resources.

 Different lenses, different value

-Especially with an integrated risk management solution almost all program data is in one place, meaning cybersecurity dashboards are illustrations of the same data only through different lenses.
-In the case of a cybersecurity risk dashboard, breaking the rollup data down into the CIA triad, risk by business impact, and risk by threat type gives immediate visibility into the greatest risks to the organization from a high-level.
+After implementing an integrated risk management solution almost all program data is in one place, meaning cybersecurity dashboards are illustrations of the same data only through different lenses.
+In the case of a cyber risk dashboard, breaking the roll-up data down into the CIA triad, cyber risk by business impact, and risk by threat type gives immediate visibility into the greatest risks to the organization from a high-level.
 These can break down further into risk assessment reports that can guide risk mitigation activities.

 Next level deep: Assessment dashboard